ika-rwth-aachen/ros2_unbag/README.md

 ## CPU utilization
 ros2 unbag uses multi-processing to export messages in parallel.
 The number of processes is determined by the number of CPU cores available on your system.
 You can control the number of processes by setting the `--cpu-percentage` option when running the CLI tool.
 The default value is 80%, which means that the tool will use 80% of the available CPU cores for processing.
 You can adjust this value to control the CPU utilization during the export process.

 ⚠️ Note: Parallel exports can interleave messages in a single output file.
-For strict, in‑order output, run with --cpu-percentage 0 to force single‑threaded processing.
+For strict, in‑order output, you can use the sequential_flag option in `--export`, which will put the messages of this topic onto a single worker process - essentially disabling parallel processing for this topic.
+All other topics will still be processed in parallel.

 ## Acknowledgements
 This research is accomplished within the following research projects: